 • Stack in the right place: accelerate drying time by positioning the face of the stack towards the wind and avoiding shady areas.

-• Space out the rows: create a series of stacks with a 3-5” gap between each one to assist with air circulation.
+• Space out the rows: create a series of stacks with a 3-5” gap between each to assist with air circulation.

 • Elevate the wood: lay the wood on some planks or pallets to allow airflow under the wood.